December 2022 - You are accessing an archived version of our website. This website is no longer

-The 2030 Agenda Partnership Accelerator, a project by the Division for Sustainable Development Goals (DSDG) of United Nations Department of Economic and Social Affairs (UN DESA), in collaboration with United Nations Office for Sustainable Development (UNOSD), United Nations Office for Partnerships (UNOP), and The Partnering Initiative, aims to significantly help accelerate and scale up effective partnerships in support of the 2030 Agenda for Sustainable Development.
+The 2030 Agenda Partnership Accelerator is a collaborative initiative by United Nations Department of Economic and Social Affairs (UN DESA) and The Partnering Initiative, in collaboration with United Nations Office for Partnerships (UNOP), UN Global Compact, and the UN Development Coordination Office.
+The initiative aims to significantly help accelerate effective partnerships in support of the Sustainable Development Goals.

 The objectives of the Partnership Accelerator include:

 Support effective country driven partnership platforms for SDGs - Research and direct support of effective multi-stakeholder partnership platforms and mechanisms for engaging business and other stakeholders, and catalyzing partnerships for the SDGs at national and global level, drawing out best practices and guidance, to assist optimizing emerging platforms, and supporting new generation of UN Resident Coordinators and country teams.

 Building partnership skills and competencies - Build capacity of relevant stakeholders to develop and implement partnerships for the SDGs, and to support organizations to develop their policy and strategy, systems and processes, legal agreements and culture to support collaboration.

 The novel coronavirus (COVID-19) pandemic has emphasized the importance of enhancing global collaboration and effective partnerships among all sectors and stakeholders, while building back better, together.
 Multi-stakeholder collaborations are crucial mechanisms to tackle the challenges from COVID-19 as societies begin to recover and look to build more sustainable, resilient and inclusive societies.